Ajay-056/GlazeWM-Config/README.md

 ![image](https://github.com/user-attachments/assets/36263e26-3018-43b0-8491-a8ec78d4504e)

 Pro / Nerd Level configuration for which I have spent a lot of time.
 Hope its awesome to use !!
+Will update new feats ASAP.

 Take a look at my other configs and dots below